 No I can’t have bread, but I can make keto crispbread.

 No I can’t have chips, but I can eat pork rinds.

 Along with missing out I also have the dreaded Keto flu and cramps.
 Reading up and experimenting resulted in me drinking electrolytes with potassium and magnesium which saved me every time entering keto.

 Cabbage also sparked a newfound love for experimenting with vegetables.
-The raw leaves make a great tortillas replacement and chopped up and cooked/steamed along with some soy or salt makes me drift away to Italy while eating a danish vegetable.
+The raw leaves make a great tortillas replacement and chopped up and cooked/steamed along with some soy or salt makes it have some pasta-like-feeling.

 My simple weight loss summed up

 - 17 hours of fasting and 7 hours of eating keto.

 - Supplementing with potassium and electrolytes, especially in the beginning.

 - Enjoy what I can eat!
 Pork rinds, fresh mozzarella balls, crips bread, buckets of butter and eggs!